agouch/SWE-6733---Outdora/README.md

   - Approval from the Product Owner
   - Feedback from team members
 - **Estimated in Story Points:** 5
+- **Rationale**: The design of an engaging and intuitive matching interface is crucial for enhancing user engagement and facilitating connections based on shared interests.
+This user story involves implementing features like swipe interactions, profile display, and feedback mechanisms, all essential for creating a seamless user experience.

 #### Creating Matching Algorithm

 **User Story:**
 As a user, I want a matching algorithm that considers my preferences so that I can receive relevant and compatible match suggestions.